-- The information held by the School includes a record of pupils who need to have access to asthma inhalers, auto injector devices (such as EpiPens, emerade or Jext), insulin injections or similar, and this information is circulated to First Aiders and other staff on a need to know basis. - It is expected that individual pupils will carry their own emergency medical equipment.
-Spare emergency medicines are stored with the School Nurses in the Medical Room. - Within the School population, there are a number of pupils who may suffer from asthma, epilepsy, diabetes and anaphylaxis.
-Further information is provided in Appendix 4.
+- The information held by the School includes a record of pupils who need to have access to asthma inhalers, auto injector devices (such as EpiPens, Emerade or Jext), insulin injections or similar.
+This information is available on SIMS. - It is expected that individual pupils will carry their own emergency medical equipment.
+Spare emergency medicines are stored with the School Nurses in the Medical Room. - Information regarding the treatment of allergies and other conditions can be found in Appendix 3.